 A Levels: Years 12 and 13

-Entry requirement: Good general GCSE grades, including a minimum grade B or a 6 in a Design and Technology subject.
+Entry requirement: GCSE grade 6 in a Design and Technology subject

-Course content: This is a two year course which requires you to produce and submit one portfolio which will demonstrate your creativity and flair when investigating, designing and making a product.
-Students will undertake a commercial design and make project that apply the knowledge and understanding of the subject.
+Course content: This two-year course requires you to produce and submit one portfolio, which will demonstrate your creativity and flair when investigating, designing and making a product.
+Students will undertake a commercial design and make a project that applies the knowledge and understanding of the subject.
 It will need to be sustainable in the environment.